 Due to the low number of students living in residence during the summer, Lewis & Clark will not be offering on-campus medical services during the summer.
 The Health Service closed for the spring semester on Friday, May 6.
 It will re-open on August 29.

-The following paragraphs focus on specific COVID-related expectations and supports for students living in residence this summer.
-Included in this information are helpful resources for students living off-campus.
+The following paragraphs focus on specific COVID-related expectations and supports for students for this summer.

 - Two days of food (or enough until you can reliably have groceries delivered)